 The complete list is in section 8B of the Sentencing Act.

-The Magistrates’ An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. must order a pre-sentence report before imposing a community corrections order (unless the only condition is that the defendant serve up to 300 hours of unpaid community work), or a Youth Justice Centre order, or a Youth Residential Centre order (s 8A(2)).
+The Magistrates’ Court must order a pre-sentence report before imposing a community corrections order (unless the only condition is that the defendant serve up to 300 hours of unpaid community work), or a Youth Justice Centre order, or a Youth Residential Centre order (s 8A(2)).
 The court may order a pre-sentence report in any other case (s 8A(1)).

 The prosecutor or defence lawyer may file with the court a notice of intention to dispute the pre-sentence report.
-This allows Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. to be called and cross-examined on the report (s 8(D)).
+This allows evidence to be called and cross-examined on the report (s 8(D)).